Table of contents

 Forage puts students first.
 Our blog articles are written independently by our editorial team.
 They have not been paid for or sponsored by our partners.
 See our full editorial guidelines.

 The difference between cybersecurity vs. computer science is subtle since cybersecurity is a specialization within computer science.
 Cybersecurity specialists primarily deal with protecting companies, data, and systems from cyberattacks, like ransomware, viruses, or phishing attempts.
-On the other hand, computer science is a broad discipline and includes different specializations like data engineering, software development, and web design.
+On the other hand, computer science (CS) is a broad discipline and includes different specializations like data engineering, software development, and web design.

 What Is Cybersecurity?